thuml/Sundial/README.md

 <img src="./figures/arch.png" alt="" align=center />
 </p>

-Input time series is divided into patch tokens, which are embedded from original continuous values.
-The patch embeddings are fed into a decoder-only Transformer, a speedup version that learns token representations via causal self-attention.
-The model is optimized using **TimeFlow** Loss, a parameterized loss function that models per-token probability distribution conditioned on learned representations, and generates multiple probable predictions under the flow-matching framework.
+Input time series is divided into **patch tokens**, which are embedded from original continuous values.
+The patch embeddings are fed into a decoder-only Transformer, a **speedup** version that learns token representations via causal self-attention.
+The model is optimized using **TimeFlow Loss**, a parameterized loss function that models per-token probability distribution conditioned on learned representations, and generates multiple probable predictions under the **flow-matching** framework.

 ## Evaluation